carbon-design-system/carbon-website-archive/src/content/guidelines/accessibility/overview.md

 #### How this applies to everyone

-- As audio-only interfaces gain popluarity through devices like AI assistants, users are expecting more and more from the audio representations of experiences.
+- As audio-only interfaces gain popularity through devices like AI assistants, users are expecting more and more from the audio representations of experiences.

-<div id='low-vision'></div>

 ### Low-vision users

-Low vision can include partial sight in one or both eyes, and range from mild to severe.
-It affects 246 million people, or about 4% of the world’s population.
+Low vision can include partial sight in one or both eyes and can range from mild to severe.
+It affects approximately 4% of the world’s population.

 #### How they experience an interface